2 charged in shooting death of St. Jude employee identified

 Both are in jail, each facing a charge of first-degree murder and aggravated robbery.

-There’s no word on the suspects’ first court appearances, but we will be sure to provide updates once they become available.

-Alexander Bulakhov, 32, was shot during an apparent robbery in Downtown Memphis Sunday night.
+St. Jude confirmed in a statement that the victim was a member of the St. Jude community, but declined to provide further details.

-A LinkedIn profile with that name showed he was a Post-Doctoral Researcher at St. Jude Hospital.
+A LinkedIn profile with the name Alexander Bulakhov showed he was a Post-Doctoral Researcher at St. Jude Hospital.
 He had only worked at the hospital since July, having moved from Brooklyn, where he worked for the State University of New York.

+Neither Ward nor Rucker had previous charges listed in a Shelby County criminal database, other than a traffic ticket.
+Juvenile Court said it had no previous delinquency record on either suspect.